-When it comes to the ongoing debate about meat and climate change, you’ve probably heard claims that industrial or intensive livestock farming is the most “environmentally-friendly” way to produce meat–particularly beef.
+You’ve probably heard claims that industrial or intensive livestock farming is the most “environmentally-friendly” way to produce meat–particularly beef.

-The argument goes like this: Confining many thousands of cattle on dirt feedlots and feeding an intensive, grain-based diet (rather than grazing pasture) increases production efficiency.
+The argument goes like this: Confining many thousands of cattle on dirt feedlots and feeding a grain-based diet (rather than grazing pasture) increases production efficiency.
 Grain-fed cattle reach slaughter weight quicker than when fed grass or forage, reducing the amount of the key greenhouse gas, methane, that’s emitted per pound of beef produced.
 Some people claim the only way we can feed the growing global appetite for animal protein–and avoid the potentially catastrophic methane emissions associated with grassfed and grass-finished livestock–is to expand and intensify livestock production.
 Sounds plausible, right?

 Greenhouse Gas Emissions